doc-city/diveintocode-ml/README.md

- DIVE INTO CODE MACHINE LEARNING COURSE:
+## DIVE INTO CODE MACHINE LEARNING COURSE:

- This is a repository for managing assignments for DIVE INTO CODE Machine Learning course.
+This is a repository for managing assignments for DIVE INTO CODE Machine Learning course using Python.